SideswipeeZ/Daz2HouNeo/README.md

 ## Overview
 The **Daz2Houdini Neo** Processing Tool is made to help Import Daz3D FBX exports, into Houdini and to prepare shaders/rops/lights/animation.
 (As Of **VER:01.00**: Only Supports Arnold for Shaders and ROPs.)

+### Quickstart

+You can follow this link for a quickstart guide.( https://echopraxia.co.uk/blog/daz-studio-daz3d-to-houdini-arnold )

 # Contents
  [Installation](#installation)